LiteCache/litecache-stv/README.md

 = Which server environments are supported? =

 STV supports Apache and LiteSpeed Web Server environments only.
 For supported environments, the plugin may generate a plugin-local `.htaccess` file to protect the standalone prepend component and to provide the built-in rewrite probe.

-STV does not modify the WordPress root `.htaccess`.
+If Cache Compatibility is explicitly enabled by the site owner, STV may also add a marked rule block to the WordPress root `.htaccess`.
+STV only manages its own marked block and can remove it again.

 = Is LiteCache a third-party brand used by this plugin? =